7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

 <<131,107,0,6,1,2,3,4,5,6>>
 ```

 The return value of `term_to binary()` is longer when there are more items in the list.
-I originally interpreted the exercise to mean that we should store 4 in a header, then add 4 bytes to binary from the return value of `term_to_binary()`, which would effectively chop off some of the return value for a long enough list.
+I originally interpreted the exercise to mean that we should store 4 in the first part of the binary, then add 4 bytes to the binary from the return value of `term_to_binary()`, which would effectively chop off some of the return value for a long enough list.

 But the exercise description really means:

 > ...return a binary consisting of a 4-byte header *containing a number N*, followed by N bytes of data...

-In other words, get the number of bytes in the binary returned by `term_to_binary()`, put that size into 4 bits of a binary, then add the return value of `term_to_binary()` to the binary.
-Effectively, the first 4 bits will tell you how many bytes contain the data.
+In other words, get the number of bytes of the binary returned by `term_to_binary()`, put that size into 4 bits of a result binary, then add the return value of `term_to_binary()` to the result binary.
+Effectively, the first 4 bits will tell you how many bytes contain the data that follows.

 Here's my solution:
 ```